vlasovskikh/obraz/doc/plugins.md

     Content processors are useful when you need to extend or rearrange already existing site data.

-    A site content processor is a fuction of type `(basedir: str, destdir: str,
+    A site content processor is a fuction of type `(source: str,
-    site: dict) -> None`.
+    destination: str, site: dict) -> None`.

     Example: